danwilliams/terracotta/README.md

 It is possible to supplement or override HTML templates and static assets.
 Static assets are subdivided into protected and public.

-The following options should be specified under a `[local_loading]` heading:
+The following type headings are available:

-  - `html`             - The loading behaviour for HTML templates.
+  - `assets.html_templates`   - HTML templates.
+  - `assets.protected_assets` - Protected static assets.
-  - `protected_assets` - The loading behaviour for protected static assets.
+  - `assets.public_assets`    - Public static assets.

+The following options should be specified under the individual type headings:

-  - `public_assets`    - The loading behaviour for public static assets.
+  - `behavior`   - The loading behaviour.
+  - `local_path` - The path to the files on the local filesystem.

-Each of these options can be one of the following values:
+The `behavior` option can be one of the following values:

   - `Deny`       - Deny loading from the local filesystem.
 This is the default for all the options.